Misconception – Industry 4.0 implementation can happen without the CEO

 Month 3-forever: 1st of every month, look at long term trends of efficiency numbers.
 2 hours per month.

-In my own experience, I’ve seen that successful installations of LEANworx have see one or more of these benefits: No new machine purchases for 1 year or more even though sales have increased; doubling of OEE, big reduction in consumables cost (energy, combustion gases), switch to working 2 shifts instead of 3 (16 hours instead of 24), reduction in manpower costs.
+In my own experience, I’ve seen that successful installations of Leanworx have see one or more of these benefits: No new machine purchases for 1 year or more even though sales have increased; doubling of OEE, big reduction in consumables cost (energy, combustion gases), switch to working 2 shifts instead of 3 (16 hours instead of 24), reduction in manpower costs.
 All of these of course directly translate to profits.

 Industry 4.0 is a great friend of the CEO, and the role of a CEO in implementing it is critical to its successful implementation.